MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

 This policy should be scheduled to run during business hours or off-peak times, ensuring that the installer is already cached locally when needed.

+---

-### 2. Wrapper Execution Policy
+### 3. Wrapper Execution Policy

-The second policy runs this wrapper script.
+The third policy executes the wrapper script from its persistent location.
 It handles:

 - Prompting the user via SwiftDialog
 - Displaying pre-authentication notice for standard users